 Renting out an apartment or home can be a difficult task for some landlords.
-After spending time preparing your unit for renters and then advertising it, you need to find a suitable tenant from a long list of applicants.
+After spending time preparing your unit for renters and then advertising it, you need to find a suitable tenant from your list of applicants.

-While the ideal tenant is certainly out there, it may take some time—and many applications—to find that person, which could leave your unit unrented and your property debts unpaid.
-Essentially, this means it may be worthwhile to sign a lease with an applicant who does not meet all of your expectations as opposed to waiting for an applicant who does.
+While the ideal tenant is certainly out there, it may take some time—and many applications—to find that person.
+This situation could leave your unit vacant and your property debts unpaid.
+Essentially, this means it may be worthwhile to sign a lease with an applicant who does not meet all of your expectations.

-When renting to a tenant with an imperfect rental or credit history, landlords can minimize the risks they face by discussing any issues with the applicant, having the tenant sign the lease with a guarantor, asking for a higher security deposit, shortening the lease term, or requesting automated or post-dated rent payments.
+When renting to a tenant with an imperfect rental or credit history, landlords can minimize the risks they face.
+They can do so by discussing any issues with the applicant, having the tenant sign the lease with a guarantor, asking for a higher security deposit, shortening the lease term, or requesting automated or post-dated rent payments.

-This post can offer tips to help you protect your real estate when renting to someone with flaws in their application.
+This post can offer tips to help you protect you and your real estate when renting to someone with flaws in their application.

 1. Discuss Any Rental Application Issues with the Applicant